La Bestia del Ring: Pierroth (2013–2017)

-In 2013 CMLL introduced a version of Pierroth, paying the original, retired owner of the character for the use of the mask and name.
-Muñoz was introduced as the masked "Comandante Pierroth", leader of La Comando Caribeño ("The Caribbean Commando") consisting of himself, Pierrothito, Pequeno Violencia, La Comandante and Zeuxis.
+In 2013, CMLL introduced a version of Pierroth, paying the original, retired owner of the character for the use of the mask and name.
+Muñoz was introduced as the masked "Comandante Pierroth", leader of La Comando Caribeño ("The Caribbean Commando"), consisting of himself, Pierrothito, Pequeno Violeñcia, La Comandante and Zeuxis.
 The group existed more in name than as an actual team, there were no regular size male competitors for Comandante Pierroth to team up with for matches.
-During 2014 Comandante Pierroth, sometimes billed simply as Pierroth, began teaming on a regular basis with Misterioso, Jr. and Sagrado to form a regular trio.
-In early 2015 it was officially acknowledged as working under the name La Comando Caribeno with both Misterioso, Jr. and Sagrada adopting the imagery of the Puerto Rican flag in their ring gear.
-On March 18, 2016, Pierroth joined his son Rush's Los Ingobernables stable by helping him defeat Máximo Sexy in a Hair vs. Hair Lucha de Apuestas.
+During 2014, Comandante Pierroth, sometimes billed simply as Pierroth, began teaming on a regular basis with Misterioso Jr. and Sagrado.
+In early 2015, the trio was officially acknowledged as working under the name La Comando Caribeno, adopting the imagery of the Puerto Rican flag in their ring gear.
+On March 18, 2016, Pierroth joined his son Rush's Los Ingobernables stable by helping him defeat Máximo Sexy in a hair vs. hair Lucha de Apuestas.
 On March 17, 2017, at Homenaje a Dos Leyendas, Pierroth lost his mask to Diamante Azul in a Lucha de Apuestas.

 La Bestia del Ring (2017–2019)

-After losing the Pierroth mask Muñoz began using the name La Besta del Ring ("The Beast of the Ring"), although some promotional material still referred to him as "Pierroth" for a while afterwards.
-After his mask loss Bestia del Ring became involved in a storyline feud with fellow rudo Vangelly over Vangelly's desire to join Los Ingobernables, which was rejected by both Bestia del Ring and Rush.
-The storyline built to a "hair vs. hair" Lucha de Apuestas match between the two as part of the 2017 Universal Championship finals show, which ended with Vangellys both defeated and shaved bald as a result.
+After unmasking, Muñoz began using the name La Bestia del Ring ("The Beast of the Ring").
+He became involved in a storyline feud with fellow rudo Vangelly over Vangelly's desire to join Los Ingobernables, which was rejected by both Bestia del Ring and Rush.
+The storyline built to a "hair vs. hair" Lucha de Apuestas between the two as part of the 2017 Universal Championship finals show, which ended with Vangellys both defeated and shaved bald as a result.
 On February 23, 2018 El Terrible joined Los Ingobernables, teaming with Bestia del Ring and Rush for trios matches.
 The Universal Championship was the start of a storyline between Los Ingobernables (El Terrible and La Bestia del Ring) and Los Hermanos Chavez (Ángel de Oro and Niebla Roja), as El Terrible cheated to defeat Niebla Roja with the held of La Bestia.
-After several matches between the two sides, they all signed a contract for a Luchas de Apuestas match as the main event of CMLL's 2019 Homenaje a Dos Leyendas event.
-On March 15, 2019 Los Hermanos Chavez defeated Los Ingobernables two falls to one, forcing both El Terrible and La Bestia del Ring to have all their hair shaved off.
+After several matches between the two sides, they all signed a contract for a Luchas de Apuestas match as the main event of Homenaje a Dos Leyendas.
+On March 15, 2019 Los Hermanos Chavez defeated Los Ingobernables, forcing both El Terrible and La Bestia del Ring to have all their hair shaved off.

-On September 29, 2019, Muñoz announced that he had left CMLL and was now an independent alongside his two sons, Rush and Dragon Lee, who had been fired by CMLL.
+On September 29, Muñoz announced that he had left CMLL and was now independent alongside his two sons, Rush and Dragon Lee, who had been fired by CMLL.